 Bears bearing man bearing bears

 One such incident haunts me to this day.
 It was May 2019, in the Drass valley, when a sub-adult female brown bear had ventured into a human settlement, and she was mercilessly pelted with stones.
 While attempting to flee, the bear slipped off the hill and fell into the piercing cold water of the Drass river.
 The carcass of the bear was found almost 10km downstream by the Kargil wildlife department officials, who had struggled in the frigid river water for hours to retrieve the >100 kg leviathan.
-A necropsy revealed that the bear’s stomach and gut were loaded with human-based subsidies like rice (70%) and other vegetative items (30%).
+A necropsy revealed that the bear’s stomach and gut were loaded with human-based subsidies like rice (70 per cent) and other vegetative items (30 per cent).

 A follow-up interview with the shepherd revealed that he had absent-mindedly gotten too close to an unsuspecting mother bear, and in an attempt to protect her young cubs, the startled bear had attacked the shepherd.
 In the scuffle, however, the bear got distracted when her cub tumbled down a nearby slope, which bought the injured shepherd invaluable time to scram for his life.
 It behoves me to add here that brown bear attacks on humans are rarer than those by sloth and black bears.